linksmart/simulation-engine/README.md

 # DSF Simulation Engine API
 DSF Simulation Engine (DSF-SE) API is a web-based API to that enables online interaction with power simulator, i.e., OpenDSS.

-## Getting Started
 These instructions will get you a copy of the project up and running for development and testing purposes.

-###Getting the Source from the Repository
+### Getting the Source from the Repository
 $git clone https://sisay.chala@code.linksmart.eu/scm/se/dsf_se.git

 ### Modifying the code
-modify swagger definition on swager editor, generate code from swagger download the generated model and replace the existing model replace the existing swagger file with the new one
+Modify swagger definition on swager editor, generate code from swagger download the generated model and replace the existing model replace the existing swagger file with the new one